 An injured volunteer or damage to a fundraiser’s venue could result in a lawsuit or even bankruptcy.
 Shield your organization with policies that protect your volunteers and your hard-won funds.

 These policies provide coverage for the most common risks charities face.

-General liability insurance covers common risks, such as a visitor tripping in your office.
-Bundle with property insurance for savings in a business owner’s policy, or add special event insurance for a fundraiser.
+General liability insurance covers common third-party risks.
+Bundle with commercial property insurance for savings in a BOP, or add special event insurance for a fundraiser.

 A business owner’s policy bundles general liability and property insurance in one plan.
 A BOP is often the most cost-effective type of commercial insurance for charities.

-Professional liability insurance, also called errors and omissions insurance, can cover expenses if your charity is sued for a volunteer’s mistake.
+Professional liability insurance, also called errors and omissions insurance (E&O), can cover expenses if your charity is sued for a volunteer’s mistake.

-Directors and officers insurance protects board members and officers against legal expenses if they are sued for a decision made on behalf of a charity that led to financial loss.
+D&O protects board members and officers against legal expenses if they are sued for a decision made on behalf of your charity that led to financial loss.